Franz Nopcsa von Felső-Szilvás: Life

 Later, during the First World War, Nopcsa was on another mission as a spy for Austria-Hungary, working undercover as a shepherd in Transylvania.
 He also led a group of Albanian wartime volunteers.
 Nopcsa was the first to hijack an aircraft.
 His motive for aircraft hijacking was to flee the nascent and ultimately short-lived Hungarian Soviet Republic in 1919 to Vienna.
 With the defeat of Austria-Hungary at the end of the war, Nopcsa's native Transylvania was ceded to Romania.
 As a consequence, the Baron of Felső-Szilvás lost his estates and other possessions in 1920.
 Compelled to find paid employment, he landed a job as the head of the Hungarian Geological Institute in 1925.

-But Nopcsa's tenure in the Geological Institute was short-lived, he soon became bored of the sedentary job.
-He went to Europe on a motorcycle journey together with his long-standing Albanian secretary and lover Bajazid Elmaz Doda to study fossils.
+Nopcsa's tenure in the Geological Institute was short-lived; he soon became bored of the sedentary job.
+He went to Europe on a motorcycle journey together with his long-standing Albanian secretary Bajazid Doda to study fossils.
 He later returned to Vienna where he ran into financial difficulties again and was distracted in his work.
 To cover his debts, he sold his fossil collection to the Natural History Museum in London.
 Nopcsa struggled with illness, to the extent that he had to give a lecture in a wheelchair in 1928.
-Soon Nopcsa became depressed.
-Finally, in 1933, he fatally shot first his partner, Bayazid Elmas Doda, after having slipped sleeping powder into his tea.
+Soon Nopcsa became depressed, it is suspected he suffered from manic depression.
+Finally, in 1933, he fatally shot first his partner, Bajazid Doda, after having slipped sleeping powder into his tea.
 He then wrote a suicide note, where he states the reason for his actions was a nervous breakdown, and shot himself.
 He was cremated at Feuerhalle Simmering in Vienna, and his ashes buried there (Section 3, Ring 3, Group 8, No. 44).
 In his suicide note, he describes his reasons for killing his partner: